Highlights of the Program

 14:00 - 14:25

-CCUS PROJECT ECONOMICS RECENT TRENDS AND REGIONAL DIFFERENCES
+CCUS PROJECT ECONOMICS: RECENT TRENDS AND REGIONAL DIFFERENCES

 - Examining location-driven impacts on capture energy demand, transport selection, and storage costs, driving two- to threefold cost gaps